Benchmarking Agentic Newswriting via Journalistic Workflows: Experiments

-We focus on two representative systems: GPT-4o (1-step), the strongest closed-source model in our benchmark, and Qwen3-32B (2-step), the highest-performing open-source counterpart.
-Each is compared both against the other and against human-written news articles, offering a reference point for the performance gap between current LLM agents and professional journalistic standards.
+To characterize model strengths, we conduct a dimension-wise analysis using our GPT-4 evaluation across six dimensions.
+We focus on two representative systems: GPT-4o (1-step), the strongest closed-source model in our end-to-end comparisons, and Qwen3-32B (2-step), the strongest open-source model.
+Both are also compared against human-written articles.
+Figure~\ref{fig:dimension_breakdown} highlights where wins and losses concentrate, separating global performance from dimension-specific trade-offs.

-Figure~\ref{fig:dimension_breakdown} summarizes the pairwise dimension-wise win rates for these comparisons.
-This fine-grained view enables us to identify specific areas—such as factual consistency, readability, or journalistic style—where models exhibit consistent advantages or shortcomings, and to distinguish between systemic weaknesses and dimension-specific trade-offs.